Report Your Observations

 Understand the Role of Hunting

 Viable, thriving ecosystems include checks and balances.
-Hunting has been part of natural balances for thousands of years, depending upon grazing and browsing animals just like the coyote and mountain lion.
+Hunting has been part of natural balances for thousands of years, depending upon grazing and browsing animals just as the coyote and mountain lion do.
 Scavengers like condors can benefit from eating the scraps that hunters or predators leave on the land.

 Poachers undermine sound wildlife management, infringe on people’s privacy, and disrespect the good efforts of responsible hunters.
-If you have information about illegal shootings or trespass, call the Department of Fish and Game at (888) DFG-CALTIP (888-334-2258), or your local game agency.
+If you have information about illegal shootings or trespass, call the Department of Fish and Game at 888-DFG-CALTIP (888-334-2258), 24 hours a day, seven days a week.

 Celebrate Working Rural Landscapes